 Eco Ambassadors

-This group of pupils are responsible for the promotion of looking after the school environment and our role in looking after the wider world.
-Eco Ambassadors oversee the need to save energy in the class, and implement (with the support of their peers) ways in which they can reuse or recycle.
-They also ensure waste is kept to a minimum and that electricity/water is used wisely.
-They have an important job in promoting ways to save our world and in instilling a sense of eco awareness in all ALTS pupils that will hopefully develop with them throughout their lives.
+The ambassadors will oversee the need to save energy in the class, will implement (with the support of their peers) ways in which they can reuse or recycle.
+They will ensure waste is kept to a minimum and that electricity/water is used wisely.
+They have an important job in promoting ways to save our world.

 Our school council provides a meaningful way for pupils to voice their opinions and have their views taken into account in decisions which impact upon them.
 It is an important and useful way to provide leadership and development opportunities for our pupils.